Towards gravimetry enhancement with squeezed states: Quantum parameter estimation and Gaussian States

 Concerning the estimation of the parameter $\alpha$, the associated data $x$ are useful when $p(x|\alpha)$ exhibits a noticeable peak in reaction to changes in $\alpha$.
 In contrast, let $p(x_i|\alpha)$ be roughly flat.
 Then, to estimate the value of $\alpha$, which can only be precisely ascertained by averaging throughout the entire set of samples, numerous realizations of $x$ are needed.
 In this framework, the Cramér-Rao inequality \cite{cramer1946} provides a lower bound on the standard deviation $\Delta \alpha = \sqrt{\langle \alpha^2 \rangle - \langle \alpha \rangle^2}$ of any unbiased estimator of $\hat{\alpha}$:

 where $n$ is the number of independent measurements in the experiment.
-This inequality demonstrates that Fisher information is a crucial figure of merit in these kinds of situations since it establishes the fundamental bound on the possible precision in parameter estimation.
+This inequality demonstrates that Fisher information is a crucial figure of merit in these situations, since it establishes a fundamental bound on the possible precision in parameter estimation.
 The Cramér-Rao constraint only applies to unbiased estimators, i.e., estimators that satisfy $\langle \alpha_{est} \rangle = \alpha_{real}$.

 Quantum Fisher Information (QFI) represents the maximum amount of information on an unknown parameter $\alpha$ that can be assessed using a quantum state~\cite{Braunstein_CavesPRL1994,Giovannetti_LloydPRL2006}.
 The QFI, denoted as $\mathcal{F}_{\alpha}$, is defined by taking the maximum of the Classical Fisher Information (CFI) in Eq.(\ref{eq:CFI}) over all possible sets of POVMs ${\hat{\Pi}_x}$\cite{Helstrom1969,Holevo_book,Braunstein_CavesPRL1994,Milburn1996}: